 There are some extraordinary cases where you may be released from taking the parenting course.
 Each case will be dealt with on an individual basis.
 For example, if there is family violence, kidnapping or abduction, or where one parent has without the consent of the other, taken actual custody of the children, there may be an exemption.
 However, such exceptions may still be requiring the released parent to attend the course for some time.

 A spouse may claim spousal support.
 The Support Order awarded is decided on a case-by-case basis.
 The Court will consider the current situation and needs of each spouse and the role that each spouse played or contributed towards the marriage.
 Spousal support received by a spouse must be declared as income on their tax return.
 The spouse who pays support may also deduct the payments made on his or her annual tax return.
+You should consult a lawyer for more information on spousal support.

 The plaintiff may also ask the Court to award costs of the action to them.
 If this claim is successful, the Defendant will have to pay some or all of the Plaintiff’s Court costs.